infection/infection/README.md

     --coverage-xml
     --coverage-php

+// TODO think about adding questinair with Guessers about phpunit locations (like app/phpunit.xml) and etc.____
+// TODO add Text Logger to file
 // TODO may be run infection for any php library and post Issue with @infection mentions to make it popular
 // TODO add peridot support?